 a multicultural war

-The war brought together populations from all parts of the world in the Westhoek.
-Even if they were on the same side, they were not always treated equally.
-Moreover, from their own culture they 'd brought their own (religious) customs.
-So local people often drew big eyes and sometimes living together was not easy.
+The war brought people from all over the world to Flanders.
+Even if they were allies in the conflict, they were not always treated equally.
+They also brought their own cultural and religious customs.
+As a result, the locals often distrusted them, living together was not evident, and racism was common.

 exploring the area